adap/flower/examples/embedded-devices/README.md

    echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab
    ```
    Please note using swap as if it was RAM comes with a large penalty in terms of data movement.

+4. Run your Flower experiments following the steps in the [Running FL with Flower](https://github.com/adap/flower/tree/main/examples/embedded-devices#running-fl-training-with-flower) section.

 ## Setting up a Jetson Xavier-NX